Srujanpolepally7/-Amazon_Food_Reviews_Featurization/README.md

 [Q] How to determine if a review is positive or negative?

-[Ans] We could use the Score/Rating.
-A rating of 4 or 5 could be cosnidered a positive review.
-A review of 1 or 2 could be considered negative.
-A review of 3 is nuetral and ignored.
-This is an approximate and proxy way of determining the polarity (positivity/negativity) of a review.
+[Ans] We might make use of the Score/Rating system.
+A 4 or 5 star rating could be considered a favourable review.
+A rating of 1 or 2 could be construed as unfavorable.
+A score of 3 indicates that the review is neutral and should be ignored.
+This is a rough and proximal method of determining a review's polarity (positivity/negativity).

-To Know the Complete overview of the Amazon Food review dataset and Featurization visit my [medium blog](https://medium.com/analytics-vidhya/amazon-fine-food-reviews-featurization-with-natural-language-processing-a386b0317f56)